 Coding and practice management corner

-The importance of detailed documentation in ICD-10(Comments Off)
+The importance of detailed documentation in ICD-10(Comments Off on The importance of detailed documentation in ICD-10)

 Guidelines for transitioning to the 10th revision of the International Classification of Diseases (ICD-10), including information about clinical documentation implementation programs are provided in this month’s column.